ErichBSchulz/api4/autodocs/Participant.md

 * **chain** (`array`: `[]`)
   A list of api actions to execute on the results.
 * **checkPermissions** (`bool|string|int`: `true`)
   Whether to enforce acl permissions based on the current user.
+Setting to FALSE will disable permission checks and override ACLs.
+In REST/javascript this cannot be disabled.
 * **options** (`array`: `[]`)
   Rarely used options.
-### Participant.update hook calls:
-### Participant.update events

 ##<a name='fields'></a>Participant Fields [:house:](index.md)